Public notice, advertising and feedback

 Contact the Statutory Planning Team

-For any queries regarding the process:
+For any queries regarding this process:

 Public notice and consultation

-View the Advertised Planning Permit Applications available for public notice.
+View Advertised Planning Permit Applications.

 Application consultation